Partnerships for Safe and Reliable Drinking Water

 The Department of Health (DOH) currently administers these programs.

-We're advertising our successful projects in a new, more engaging way—through a StoryMap.
+We're advertising our successful projects in a more engaging way through a StoryMap: Improving Washington's Drinking Water, One Loan at a Time.
 This is a data-driven way to talk about a project and provides a map tour and synopsis of successful DWSRF projects around the state.
 Each point on the map links to a description and photo, with a link to more details.
 We hope this new way to communicate our successes inspires other drinking water systems to participate in our program and gives them new ideas for solving challenges they may face.
-Visit the DWSRF StoryMap!

 McKee's Evergreen Beach Association